Bandcamp to waive their revenue share on the first Friday of next three months

 — bandcamp (@Bandcamp) April 27, 2020

-Bandcamp had previously announced they would be waiving their Friday May 1 share after a first time waive cut on March 20 resulted in fans spending some $4.3 million on music and merch that day, around 15 times the usual revenue for a Friday.
+Bandcamp had previously announced it would be waiving its Friday, May 1 revenue share after its first revenue waiver on March 20 resulted in fans spending some $4.3million on music and merch that day, around 15 times the usual revenue for a Friday.

 “It may sound simple, but the best way to help artists is with your direct financial support, and we hope you’ll join us through the coming months as we work to support artists in this challenging time,” commented Bandcamp CEO Ethan Diamond in the announcement on the Bandcamp website.

-As with the last time Bandcamp waived their share of sales, multiple record labels have already gotten on board to support the initiative.
+As with the last time Bandcamp waived its share of sales, multiple record labels have already gotten on board to support the initiative.

 Sub Pop, Jagjaguwar and Polyvinyl are among the labels promising to forward their cut of digital sales this Friday (May 1) directly to artists on their roster.